 Back then I regularly biked past 38th and Chicago where George Floyd was killed.
 Hundreds of times I drove past the 3rd Precinct police station and the many other buildings on Lake Street that were damaged and looted.

-I have been on a semi-conscious path related to my own racial biases since living in a poor neighborhood just outside of Nairobi, Kenya in the late 80s as part of my theological training.
+I have been on a semi-conscious path related to my own racial beliefs since living in a poor neighborhood just outside of Nairobi, Kenya in the late 80s as part of my theological training.
 That was a huge wake up in my life as a young, advantaged, white-skinned man from the USA.
-I was one of a handful of Caucasian Americans living among 80,000 black Kenyans crammed into a lively and sometimes dangerous place called Dandora.
+There I was among a handful of Caucasian Americans living amidst 80,000 black Kenyans crammed into a lively and sometimes dangerous place called Dandora.
 To feel like a minority on a bus or in the market was a startling, embarrassing and at times scary experience.
 It was strange and also interesting to watch the children touching the hair on my arms, out of curiosity and calling me, “Muzungu!
 Muzungu!” (white person).

 I returned from Kenya, got ordained and began serving in three different parishes in South Bend, Indiana in the shadow of the University of Notre Dame.
 The cross-cultural reentry was painful and I spent a lot of time thinking about my privileges and questioning the strong U.S. focus on acquiring things.
-I enjoyed working with people of different cultures and living in a neighbor with mixed races.
+The people I worked with from different cultures stretched and shaped me and gave me so much.
 I made it part of my work to pay attention to African American culture.
-I was attuned to the suffering caused by people of lighter skin against those of darker skin.
+The suffering caused by people of lighter skin against those of darker skin was something for which I felt much empathy.
 And I was passionate about narrowing the chasm between rich and poor.
 It was obvious to me that this chasm, and it’s racial structure, was one of the main causes of so much violence and human suffering in our country.
 I wanted to use my influence for the common good.

-I imagined going back to Africa and had dreams of making a significant impact on people living in poverty.
-I imagined being a missionary priest—part Robin Hood, part Gandhi, with a little bit of Nelson Mandela thrown in.
+At some point, I imagined going back to Africa and had dreams of making a significant impact on people living in poverty.
+Could I end up being a missionary priest—part Robin Hood, part Gandhi, with a little bit of Nelson Mandela thrown in?
 It was an utter fantasy.

 Had I been lulled to sleep by my unconscious advantages*?
 Have I turned my back on those with browner skin without realizing it?
 I think I have.
 And it is particularly painful because I have training that could have allowed me to make a larger impact, during those years, both in my cross-cultural education in preparation for priesthood, and my work studying and practicing conflict resolution.

-It seems the calling now, for me, is to listen to all perspectives, especially people who are poor and brown-skinned.
-And to talk with my middle-class white friends and colleagues, and find the middle ground.
+It seems the calling now, for me, is to listen to all perspectives.
 I have a friend who has a “Blue Lives Matter” sign in his yard.
-I have friends with “Black Lives Matter” signs.
+I worry for his safety.
+I have friends with “Black Lives Matter” signs and know some have been vandalized.
 I want to hear and understand a variety of perspectives.

 If you are a white cop in a neighborhood with a high percentage of people who are black, you are now being intensely watched by all.
 I’m concerned about our police force.